Macawls/blog/content/post/34-programming-is-my-therapy/index.md

 ### Downsides

-If I don't figure something about, it bothers me for the entire day and I think about it all the time.
-Often I won't be present because my mind will be elsewhere.
+If I don't figure something about, it bothers me and I think about it all the time.
+Often I won't be present doing mundane things throughout the day because my mind will be elsewhere.
 Sometimes I even forget to drink or eat while I'm looking at text.
-Not great.
+Not great 😞.
 I've noticed my hands have token a toll too.
 I keep having to crack them.
 I'll definitely start investing in more comfy peripherals once I have a job.

 <div align="center">